univalence/zio-spark/docs/codeSnipets.md

 ## Cancellable Effects + Caching

-Caching mecanisme is from Spark, it's effecful, you need to call it before doing a computation to mark the dataset as something to be cached.
+Caching mechanism is from Spark, it's effecful, you need to call it before doing a computation to mark the dataset as something to be cached.
 CancellableEffect is an experimental feature from zio-spark, that allow to propagate an Interrupt to stop the job.

 ```scala